dialog-semiconductor/BLE_SDK6_examples/interfaces/accel-Sensor/Readme.md

 # Reading an I2C accelerometer and sending BLE notifications

----

 ## Example description

 This example shows how to acquire data from an I2C accelerometer and send the measurements with BLE notifications using a DA14531 or DA14585/586 device.
-This example project also interfaces with an [Evothings](https://evothings.com) app which displays the orientation of the sensor, or you could use a BLE Scanner app to read out the measurements.
+You could use a BLE Scanner app to read out the measurements.

 An I2C sensor is not necessary to run this example.
 Defining NO_SENSOR in ``ADXL345.h`` disables reading of the sensor.